aniketk21/tictactoe/README.txt

 PLATFORM :
     Mainly targets Linux distributions and Windows.
 This application was developed on Ubuntu 14.04.

+REQUIREMENTS:
+    1. Linux Platforms:
+        The game requires the TkInter Python module for successful execution.
+        To install Tkinter module type the following command on the command prompt of your terminal.
+	        $ sudo apt-get install python-tk

+    2. Windows:
+        Install Python (version 2.x) on your system.

 EXECUTION:
     1. Linux Platforms:
         Execute the ttt.py file to run the game.
 To start the application type the following command on the command